AliSoftware/OHHTTPStubs/README.md

 ## Installing in your projects

 [CocoaPods](http://cocoapods.org/) is the easiest way to add third-party libraries like `OHHTTPStubs` in your projects.
-Simply add `pod 'OHHTTPStubs'` to your `Podfile` then run `pod update` and you are ready to use it.
+Simply add `pod 'OHHTTPStubs'` to your `Podfile` then run `pod install` and you are ready to use it.

 _Note: `OHHTTPStubs` needs iOS5 minimum._